Why we choose home education, travel with kids and worldschooling (and how we do it)

 What is more important, truly, to a person’s life: knowing how to be financially stable, or learning algebra?
 Knowing how to parent their children well, or knowing the dates that wars began and ended?
 Developing habits to stay fit and healthy for life, or developing the proper handwriting technique that conforms to their State’s parameters?

-I am not saying that my children will not learn maths, history or writing.
-I am saying, with definite resolve, that learning a particular form of handwriting that our state government deems ‘proper’ is something I will not spend time doing with them.
+I’m not saying that my children won’t learn maths, history or writing.
+I am saying, with definite resolve, that learning a particular form of handwriting that our state government deems ‘proper’ is not something I will spend time doing with them.
 Dante can write legibly and each time he practices, he improves.
 No adult is tested on their adherence to cursive perfection, so why should our kids be?

 To have the freedom to travel